ksu-is/AvesGradeCalculator/projectroadmap.md

 - [x] Evaluate https://github.com/JiajunJasonLi/grade_calculator to decide if it should be incorporated into the project or not. - **Ryan**
 - [ ] Evaluate https://github.com/cakmakaf/grade_calculator to decide if it should be incorporated into the project or not. - **Ian**
 - [ ] Create external files for storing each grade and their weights. - **Ian**
-- [ ] Design and write code for the user interface side including text prompts and user imputs. - ****
+- [ ] Design and write code for the user interface side including text prompts and user imputs. - TBD
-- [ ] Write code to read and write the external files as well as multiply, divide, and add the user imputs. - ****
+- [ ] Write code to read and write the external files as well as multiply, divide, and add the user imputs. - TBD
-- [ ] Test code thouroughly to ensure there are no bugs or errors in the code. - ****
+- [ ] Test code thouroughly to ensure there are no bugs or errors in the code. - TBD